Wondering what to do in Penang? Here’s our ultimate wanderer’s guide!

-Touring more of SouthEast Asia we finally made our way to Malaysia.
-Uncertain where to go, knowing we didn’t have enough time to visit the idyllic Perhentian Islands, we decided to spend our days in the expat friendly island of Penang.
-We were intrigued mostly with Georgetown thanks to its reputation for having impeccable food and beautiful colonial architecture.
-We were not disappointed, our first impression of Georgetown was a hybrid of Hoi An and Phnom Penh.
-Georgetown is full of character and charm, which is probably why it’s a protected UNESCO site and worth a visit!
-Check out our guide to Georgetown Penang below!
+Touring more of Southeast Asia we finally made our way to Malaysia.
+Uncertain where to go, knowing we didn’t have enough time to visit the idyllic Perhentian Islands, we decided to spend our days in the expat friendly island of Penang, specifically the Georgetown area.
+It did not disappoint, check out our guide below!

 Here are some places we tried and recommend!

-Zacharevic has also inspired other street art in Georgetown that’s also fun to walk around and see on these old walls throughout the city.
+Zacharevic has also inspired other street art in Georgetown that’s also fun to walk around and see.
 There are also series of wire sculptures scattered throughout the city that share small stories of local culture and history.
-There’s even one to honor Jimmy Choo, who is from Penang and learned his craftsmanship here in Georgetown!
+You’ll even find one to honor Jimmy Choo, who is from Penang and learned his craftsmanship here in Georgetown!

 You can visit and shop at the store of the shoemaker who taught Choo his shoemaking ways.
 Sadly, they were closed the day we showed up!

-The most popular mansions to visit in Georgetown include Cheong Fatt Tze, aka Blue Mansion, and Peranakan Mansion .
+The most popular mansions to visit in Georgetown include Cheong Fatt Tze, aka Blue Mansion, and Peranakan Mansion.
 There’s also an additional mansion, Macalister Mansion.
 All of these immaculate home are restored colonial mansions and an integral part of this history of Georgetown.
 They’re included on this heritage tour, if you want to book ahead of time.

 You can visit the Blue Mansion by either staying as a guest in a room or by doing one of their daily tours at either 11 am, 2 pm, or 3:30 pm.
 The tour costs 17 ringgit and lasts 45 minutes.
-We did not have such a great experience on the tour as we could barely understand our guide through her thick accent.
-We also did not get to explore much of the mansion, we only got to stand in two different rooms and listen to our guide speak, the other areas are roped off and only available to guests and staff of the mansion.
-You are not able to explore the mansion unless you are a guest or do the tour.
+We did not have such a great experience on the tour as we could barely understand our guide.
+We also did not get to explore much of the mansion, we only got to stand in two different rooms and listen to our guide speak.
+The other areas are roped off and only available to guests and staff.
+Check here to book a stay

 These Chinese settlements on the water are separated by “clans,” or families.
 The Chew Jetty is probably the most famous and crowded of the six remaining jetties.
 Visit in the evening to enjoy it all to yourself!
 Friends of ours took us to the Tan Jetty which is much more quiet and has a narrow, scary walkway to the small temple at the end of the jetty.
 This is a nice spot to get away from the crowds.
 We ended up really liking the Lee Jetty for it’s uniqueness.
 We liked each home’s windows and doors as they had some touch of color and a retro feeling to them that made for a great photo!

-Hike or take the funicular up to the top of Penang hill to get beautiful views from atop of the island.
+Hike or take the funicular up to the top of Penang Hill to get beautiful views from atop of the island.
 This is one thing we regrettably missed but heard is spectacular!
-Check out their site for more information!
+Book a tour to see it here

 Kek Lok Si

 If you’re out exploring Penang Hill then you should combine a visit to the island’s buddhist temple, Kek Lok Si.
-Technically not in Georgetown, but still worth a visit if you’re in the area a few days.
-The big ticket item here would be the seven storey pagoda and the giant standing buddha statue.
+The big ticket item here would be the seven story pagoda and the giant standing buddha statue.

 If you’re into history and stories from locals then you may want to join one of the free walking tours held by Georgetown’s Tourist Information Center.
 You can join every Tuesday, Thursday, and Saturday at 10:30 am where a local guide will take you around to some of the area’s most historical places for an hour and half.
 Our guide tended to ramble on a bit, but he had great character and was entertaining while sharing stories.